shrnav/Navneet_ATM/README.md

 1) Create the docker image

-Ex : docker build --tag=atm-api:latest .
+Ex : docker build --tag=atm-api:cloudnative .

 2.1) You can run the image using below command.

-Ex: docker run -p8887:8888 atm-api:latest
+Ex: docker run -p8887:8888 atm-api:cloudnative

 2.2) You can check running container.